Skip to content

 Expired or previously used authorizations cannot be reused due to:

-• expiration checks on all artifacts (verifier-enforced, stateless)
+• expiration checks on all artifacts (gateway-enforced, stateless)

-• (issuer, decisionId, settlementTxId) binding recorded by the operator backend at settlement acceptance
+• (budgetId, settlementTxId) binding MUST be recorded by the Trust Gateway (or operator backend) at settlement acceptance; duplicate budgetId submissions MUST be rejected

 Policy Bypass